microsoft/azure-spring-apps-training/05-build-a-spring-boot-microservice-using-spring-cloud-features/README.md

 ## Test the project locally

-Before deploying the microservice to Azure Spring Cloud, let's run it locally.
+Before deploying the microservice to Azure Spring Apps, let's run it locally.

 >💡 Do not be alarmed when you see exception stack traces:
 > ![Exception stack trace](media/01-exception-stack-trace.png)